-St Mary's Wharf: Construction Updates
+St Mary's Wharf: Construction Updates (last updated 28 March)

-Construction work continues on site to deliver new homes in Guildford town centre, together with riverside gardens, restaurants and business space.
+New homes are coming to Guildford town centre, together with riverside gardens, restaurants and business space.

-Thank you for your patience during this time.
+Thank you for your patience.

-Updates will continue to be posted on this website.
+• Updates will continue to be posted on this website.

-St Mary’s Wharf will deliver new homes in Guildford town centre, together with riverside gardens, restaurants and business space.
+• St Mary’s Wharf will deliver new homes in Guildford town centre, together with riverside gardens, restaurants and business space.

 Key features of the development include: